 - Heat griddle or dosa pan over medium heat.
 And spread evenly ⅓ cup of batter on to the pan in a circular motion.

 - Drizzle a teaspoon of vegetable oil to the dosa.
 Cook until it becomes golden brown on the edges.

 - Then flip to the other side and cook for about 2 min in low heat.

 - Now the super crisp Quinoa dosa is ready.
 Serve with tomato chutney and coconut chutney.

-1. Serve them as breakfast And can also be served for dinner.
+1. Serve them as breakfast.
+It can also be served for dinner.

 2. Serve with Chutney, Sambar, Idly Powder.

 Tips and Variations:

-If the dosas are soggy, add little rice flour, to make the dosas crispier.
+If the dosas are soggy, add rice flour to make the dosas crispier.